Alzheimer's Advocacy in

 Memory Day is the longest-running and successful Alzheimer’s advocacy event in Ohio and across the Nation.
 Memory Day offers participants the unique opportunity to meet other Alzheimer’s advocates from across Ohio as well as share their personal stories and concerns related to Alzheimer’s disease with their state elected representatives and their staffers.

-Memory Day 2017 is Wednesday, May 3.
-Registration is now closed.
-For questions and other information, please contact Sarah Sobel, Public Policy and Outreach Coordinator.
+Memory Day 2018 is Wednesday, May 9.
+Registration will open early 2018.
+For questions and other information, please contact Sarah Sobel, Public Policy and Outreach Manager.

 23215 Commerce Park Drive, Suite 300